RobinHankin/gsl/README.md

 # Installation from source

-Installing the gsl R package from source requires you to install the GSL C library first.  *Over 99.9% of reports to me about gsl are due to people not understanding what this means*.
+Installing the gsl R package from source requires you to install the GSL C library first.  *About 80% of reports to me about gsl are due to people not understanding what this means*.

 Before reporting any "bugs", ensure that you can compile and run a simple test program such as the example program near the start of the